 Electronic patient record.
-We went live with the Epic electronic patient record system across our Eastern services in 2020 and our Northern services in 2022.
+We went live with the EPIC electronic patient record system across our Eastern services in 2020 and our Northern services in 2022.
 We are optimising the way we use the system, but we are already seeing huge benefits for our patients.
-Epic is transforming the way we deliver care across our Trust, allowing teams to share the caseload across Devon and provide care to patients remotely.
+EPIC is transforming the way we deliver care across our Trust, allowing teams to share the caseload across Devon and provide care to patients remotely.

 Location and relocation.
-We are fortunate to be based in the beautiful South West of England, with the cultural city of Exeter, the rolling moors of Exmoor and Dartmoor, and a multitude of stunning beaches on our doorsteps.
-We have low rates of crime and excellent education - schools and further education colleges are good or outstanding, and Exeter boasts a top Russell group university.
-We can offer you accommodation to support a visit and a relocation package should you choose to come to Devon.
+We are fortunate to be based in the beautiful South West of England and you can choose between the hustle and bustle of the city of Exeter, the rolling moors of Exmoor or the stunning beaches of North Devon.
+Schools, further education colleges and the University of Exeter are good or outstanding, crime rates are low, and transport links and infrastructure investment are also excellent.
+We can offer you temporary accommodation to support a visit and a relocation package should you choose to come to Devon.